dbbaskette/spring-metal/README.md

 - Ensure you have the latest version of the Tanzu CLI installed.
 - Access to a Route53 domain and necessary AWS permissions.
 - Update the parameters in ```demo.sh``` according to your TPCF and TPK8s configurations
+- Follow the getting started guides for TPK8s

 ## Running the Demo